 Do you feel your current role fills you with pride and gratitude?
 Illustrate how the experience gained will help you going forward.

 Yes, surely I do.
-I’m not only proud but I am grateful to my role, it’s the most dignified role that I have ever achieved.
+I’m not only proud but I am grateful for my role, it’s the most dignified role that I have ever achieved.

-Everyone has to plan a long journey from becoming zero to hero, Isn’t it?
+Everyone has to plan a long journey from becoming zero to a hero, Isn’t it?

 This role taught me that nothing is impossible, everything is in your range and everything you decide and work for is easy to gain.

 What actually matters is how you deal with failures, because you must understand and realize, each time you fail, you are learning something new to fight again.